wroyca/rounded-window-corners/README.md

 - Custom border radius and clip paddings for windows
 - Blocklist for applications that draw their own window decorations
 - Custom shadow for windows with rounded corners
-- Option tokip libadwaita / libhandy application
+- Option to skip libadwaita / libhandy application
 - [Superelliptical][1] shape for rounded corners, thanks to [@YuraIz][2]
 - A simple reset preferences dialog